A person granted international protection who resides lawfully in Iceland can apply for a travel document for refugees to travel abroad.

 The application must be in its original form, duly completed and signed by the applicant or the custodial parent/parents in the case of children younger than 18.

-• If the applicant is in possession of a passport issued by his/her home country or a travel document issued by any other country, he/she must return them with an application.
-If the passport issued by the applicant's home country has expired, a copy of all the pages of the passport must be submitted.
+If you are in possession of a valid passport, issued by your home country, or a travel document issued by any other country, you must return them with an application.

-• If an applicant has previously been issued a refugee travel document from the Directorate of Immigration, he/she must return it with an application for a new travel document.
+If you have previously been issued a refugee travel document from the Directorate of Immigration, you must return it with an application for a new travel document.

 Application approved